mbj/mutant/README.md

 Opensource projects have to acquire their free license per repository.

-The license distribution happens through the `mutant-license` gem in mutants dependencies.
+The license distribution happens through the `mutant-license` gem in mutant’s dependencies.
 This gem is dynamically generated per licensee and comes with a unique license gem source URL.